 If you haven’t already, make sure that your firm (and every attorney who works for it) has registered their LinkedIn page.

-Make reviews a priority
+Make client reviews & testimonials a priority

 Like most customer-centric businesses, reviews and referrals from previous clients are a big part of driving new ones.
 Reviews are especially critical for legal firms and attorneys — clients will often come to you for assistance with sensitive or life-changing issues, and they’ll want reassurance that they’re making the best possible choice.

 Reviews and client testimonials are an effective and easy way to provide prospective clients with this much-needed peace of mind.
 If there isn’t one in place already, be sure to create a high-profile spot on your website for customer reviews.
 Ideally, a glowing testimonial should be one of the first things a new visitor sees when they arrive.

 And once you’re finished successfully representing a client, don’t be afraid to solicit a review from them.
 Your firm probably just made a big difference in their life, so they’ll be glad to return the favor with a positive review.
 Real testimonials from real people lets prospective clients see the human stories and faces behind your practice, which in turn inspires confidence in both your brand and the services you provide.